Logo of the The Poor Swiss

 Alternatives

-We should look at some alternatives and compare them with Radicant.
-It is difficult to compare since Radicant is both a bank and a Robo-advisor.
-Since I do not know any other service that does both, we will compare it with a bank and a Robo-advisor.
+We should look at some alternatives and compare them with radicant.
+It is difficult to compare since radicant is both a digital bank and a provider of actively managed funds.
+Since I do not know any other service that does both, we will compare it with a digital bank only.

 Great App to Pay, Save and Invest